A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Motivation

-To avoid the introduction of two random effects for each area, Leroux et al.\cite{Leroux} proposed an alternative distribution for the latent spatial effects that includes a spatial dependence parameter, $\lambda$.
+To accommodate the presence of independent latent effects, Besag et al. \cite{BYM} proposed the so-called BYM model, where each areal latent effect is decomposed as the sum of an unstructured component and a spatially structured component.
+As pointed out by MacNab \cite{BYM_IdentifiabilityIssue}, this model presents an identifiability issue as the two variance components cannot be distinguished.
+To avoid the introduction of two random effects for each area, like in the BYM model, Leroux et al. \cite{Leroux} proposed an alternative distribution for the latent spatial effects that includes a spatial dependence parameter, $\lambda$.
 The latter is a mixing parameter in the unit interval that allows the variance of the latent effects to be decomposed into a weighted sum between an unstructured and a spatially structured variance components.
-The conditional distribution of each latent effect has the following form:

-where $\tau^2$ is again the variance of the \textit{conditional distribution} of $b_i$ given its neighbours.
-This prior is a proper distribution for all $\lambda \in [0,1)$.

-S{\o}rbye and Rue\cite{SorbyeRue} argued that scaling spatially structured effects is essential to ease interpretation and prior assignment of the variance parameter of the latent effects, independently of the neighbourhood structure.
-Best et al.\cite{BYM_PriorAssignmentIssue} discuss this sensitivity to prior assignments regarding the BYM model.
-Indeed, the parameters involved in the prior distribution of the latent effects are often incorrectly interpreted as the properties of the marginal distribution of $\bb$.
-These actually depend on the neighbourhood structure and do not have the same meaning in every data application.
-Hence, to overcome this issue, Riebler et al.\cite{BYM2} proposed the BYM2 model, that decomposes the latent effects into a weighted sum of unstructured random noises with unit variance and scaled structured components.
+On the other hand, regarding the BYM model, S{\o}rbye and Rue \cite{SorbyeRue} argued that scaling the spatially structured effects is essential to ease interpretation and prior assignment of the variance parameter of the latent effects, independently of the neighbourhood structure.
+Hence, Riebler et al. \cite{BYM2} proposed the BYM2 model, that decomposes the latent effects into a weighted sum of unstructured random noises with unit variance and scaled structured components.
 The vector of latent spatial effects is scaled according to the neighbourhood structure.
-The decomposition of the $i$th latent effect is as follows:
+This BYM2 model is a modification of the Dean model \cite{DeanPrior}, which is itself a modification of the BYM model.
+In the BYM2 model, the decomposition of the $i$th latent effect is as follows: